theodi/philbot/README.md

 </service-group>
 ```

 Restart samba and avahi (or just reboot the box) and you should now have a working samba server.
-It will advertise itself on yer network as _philbot_, and you'll be able to connect as _philbot/philbot_ and drop some files on it.
+It will advertise itself on yer network as _{my appliance}_, and you'll be able to connect as _{user}/{password}_ and drop some files on it.

-Presuming this all works, then go create a Cloudfiles container called _philbot_ (using Cyberduck, the Web interface, magic spells, whatever), then configure the actual Philbot code:
+Presuming this all works, then go create a Cloudfiles container called _{bucket}_ (using Cyberduck, the Web interface, magic spells, whatever), then configure the actual Philbot code:

 ```
-sudo su - philbot
+sudo su - {user}
 curl -sSL https://get.rvm.io | bash -s stable --ruby source ~/.rvm/scripts/rvm git clone https://github.com/theodi/philbot